aws-samples/serverless-patterns/lambda-bedrock-cdk/README.md

     cd lambda-layer
     ```

-3. Run below command to install required dependancies:
+3. If you never used CDK in this account run:
     ```
-    npm install
-    ```
-4. If you never used CDK in this account run:
-    ```
     cdk bootstrap
     ```

-5. From the command line, run:
+4. From the command line, run:
     ```
     cdk deploy
     ```